Skip to main content

 • Which runs should be watched by the current user?

-Airflow Connector Sync
+Connector Sync

 The Pipelines page can filter by provider, connector, status, owner, team, criticality, search text, watched-only state, and recent run window.